riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ## NetProfiler Cisco ACI integration - mapping ACI EPGs to NetProfiler Host Groups
-The following cookbook contains a description of a workflow on how to add **NetProfiler** Host Groups based on the endpoint groups connected to **Cisco ACI**.
-The mechanism has now been extended to include the ability to create and update Host Groups in **AppResponse** instances within the same framework.
+The following cookbook contains a description of a workflow on how to create **NetProfiler** Host Groups based on the endpoint groups defined within a **Cisco ACI** instance.
+The mechanism has now been extended to include the ability to create and update Host Groups in an **AppResponse** instance within the same framework.

 ## Workflow overview